BA, MA, PhD

 I have particular interests in comparative dimensions of public sector reform and welfare restructuring (South Korea, Australasia, Singapore, China).
 My sector interests include health, social services and employment services.
 I have a number of methodological (policy analysis, case study, action research and practitioner research) and theoretical (attitudes and values, Confucianism, critical realism) interests.
 I am keen to supervise PhD candidates on these and related topics.

-Recently completed students include Dr Ka Wo Fung: Incentives and healthcare in Hong Kong [now at Hong Kong Education University]; Dr Eunkyung Shin: South Korean social policy development and decentralisation [Dr Shin is now based at the OECD, Paris]; Dr Sunghee Park: Aligning incentives and performance in the Korean civil service [Dr Park was based at he United Nations, New York and is now within Korean Presidential Office]; Dr Blaise Fofung [Social Secretary, Uppsala Municipality].
+Recently completed students include Dr Ka Wo Fung: Incentives and healthcare in Hong Kong [now an academic in Taiwan]; Dr Eunkyung Shin: South Korean social policy development and decentralisation [Dr Shin was based at the OECD, Paris]; Dr Sunghee Park: Aligning incentives and performance in the Korean civil service [Dr Park was based at he United Nations, New York, the Korean Presidential Office, and is now on Korean Embassy posting]; Dr Blaise Fofung.